fu4303/portfolio-vincentntang/NOTES.md

 ## TODO - A list of todos

+TODOS ongoing

+- On talks -> hard link the ahref via the actual venue name specified (needs a key for this, not in the seperate links object)

+- resize some of the photos to center image on me (TAMPA CC)

 ABOUT ME

 - Use the Kentcdodds style footer and subscriber bleed in, remove all the social icons to the very bottom